Azure/azure-quickstart-templates/301-jenkins-k8s-blue-green/README.md

    ![Test Endpoint](img/k8s-test-service.png)

-1. When the Jenkins job finishes, to verify the Green environment has been switched over to the public service endpoint, click the external endpoint for `tomcat-service`.
+1. When the Jenkins job finishes, verify the Green environment has been switched over to the public service endpoint, click the external endpoint for `tomcat-service`.

    ![Service Endpoint](img/k8s-tomcat-service.png)